Pennsylvania Sports Betting

 Pennsylvania also has a state lottery for residents and visitors.
 Some of its lottery games are available to play online.

 Online casinos are expected to launch in Pennsylvania in 2019.
-Nine of the state’s casino properties have applied for and been approved for online gambling licenses.
-They are:
+So far, 11 of the state’s casino properties have applied for some form of licensure.

 - Harrah’s Philadelphia